seelio/architecture-challenge/README.md

 # Architecture Challenge

+My goals are primarily to:

+- keep the code OOP
+- keep things "declarative"

+Much of my focus was on implementation on the framework which underlies the application.

+## The checklist

 Design a controller method that will add a collaborator to a work.
 The controller method must:

 - [x] Add a collaborator to work